rolancon/key-value/README.md

 To support interoprability with JSON, the plus sign **+** and the uppercase letter **E** are allowed as alternatives to respectively leaving out the plus sign and using the lowercase letter **e** in exponent notation, even though they are not part of the Lazycode character set; they will be normalized away during the parsing phase in favor of K-V's own preferred syntax.

 The number type can be further subdivided as follows according the principles of a [Numerical tower](https://en.wikipedia.org/wiki/Numerical_tower):
-- the **integer** type, for types which contain only integer numbers (whole numbers optionally preceded by a minus sign)
+- the **integer** type, for types which contain only integer numbers (whole numbers optionally preceded by a minus sign) - as in the first three examples above
-- the **real** type, for types which can also contain decimal numbers (as indicated by an exponent and/or a decimal point)
+- the **real** type, for types which can also contain decimal numbers (as indicated by an exponent and/or a decimal point) - as in the remaining examples above

+A further special number type is the **fraction** type:
+    num = 3/4
+    num = -3/4

+which consists of two integers joined together with a slash (without spaces), optionally preceded by the minus sign.
+A fraction can be converted to an integer or a real.

 ### Minicode character